 None of us can be the perfect parent for our children.
 But as a parent, we always look for our children’s well-being.
 And without us realizing, raising them already is our number one priority in life.

 And this reason leads to the topic that would be discussed in this article today.
 Having children can cause strain on your marriage.
 This is true based on the statistic shown here: Unhappy marriage after baby.
-But how about unhappy couples staying together for the sake of their children?
+But how about unhappy couples staying in the marriage for the children’s sake?

-When your children have become your number one priority, should you stay in your marriage no matter how unhappy are you just for the sake of your children?
+When your children have become your number one priority, should you stay in your marriage for the children’s sake no matter how unhappy you are?
 Or you might want a divorce, but your children make you think that you must wait and check if the situation improves.

 If you are facing the same problem, keep reading.
 This article might give you a new perspective to help you deal with the situation.